riyaadazad/multi-genre-project/_posts/2018-12-10-start-here.md

 5. [Watson at Work: Aviation](#)
 6. [Watson at Work: Engineering](#)
 7. [IBM Watson: Smarter Planet](#)

+In the second section of posts, I will be preparing a "Dear Reader" letter, among other materials that are coming soon!

 Quick jump to the second part of posts:
 1. [Lorem](#)